MyChart

 Nutrition Information

 These colorful root vegetables contain phytonutrients called betalains that give beets their rich red or yellow color.
-Betalains have been shown to provide antioxidant, anti-inflammatory, and detoxification effects in the body.
-Beets are also a source of dietary nitrate, which increases production of nitric oxide in the body and helps to lower blood pressure and improve the health of blood vessels.
+Betalains have been shown to provide antioxidant, anti inflammatory, and detoxification benefits.
+Beets are also a natural source of dietary nitrate, which increases nitric oxide production and supports lower blood pressure and healthier blood vessels—another reason they’re an excellent addition to a heart healthy diet.

-One cup of raw beets provides about 35% of your recommended daily value of folate, and are also a good source of manganese, fiber, potassium, and vitamin C. [1]
+One cup of raw beets provides about 35% of your recommended daily value of folate and is also a good source of manganese, fiber, potassium, and vitamin C. [1]

 Growing Season /Storage Tips

-• Choose small to medium sized beets.
-Pick beets with fresh, unwilted greens.
-Avoid beets with spots, bruises, or soft areas which may indicate spoilage.
+• Choose small to medium sized beets with fresh, unwilted greens.

-• Do not wash beets before storing.
-Put beets in a plastic bag and wrap it tightly around the beets to get rid of air.
-Beets will keep in the fridge for up to 3 weeks.
-Cooked beets may be frozen.
+• Do not wash beets before storing—place them in a plastic bag, remove excess air, and store them in the refrigerator for up to 3 weeks.

 References